- High school students who will be seniors in fall 2019, and exceptional students who will be juniors in fall 2019.

 Applications will be reviewed on a rolling basis beginning in mid-February.
 Early submissions are welcomed.
 Only complete applications will be reviewed.
 We will notify all applicants of the status of their application via email.
 If you are accepted for admission to the program, you will receive detailed instructions on how to register through UC Berkeley Summer Sessions.

-*If you are sitting for a language exam and will not receive the results before the international application deadline, submit your application without the score.
-If you are accepted to the program, you will receive a "conditional accept" that will become official when we receive your passing test scores.
-Test scores must be received by May 6 at the latest.
+If you are sitting for a language exam and will not receive the results before the international application deadline, please take a Duolingo test and upload your score to slideroom to complete your application.
 We encourage you to review this information to determine whether you qualify for an English Proficiency Requirement waiver.